nathanbain314/polygonFitting/README.md

 This is a tool to find the largest possible scale and best fit of a convex polygon inside of another polygon.
 # Usage
 ## Creating polygons
-Polygons can either be created manually or by generating it from an image.
+Polygons can either be created manually or by generating it from an image using the alpha channel to find the edge.
 #### Manually

     // Initialize Polygon